AMEYDHOLE-25/TIC-TAC-TOE-GAME-USING-C-LANGUAGE/README.md

 # TIC-TAC-TOE-GAME-USING-C-LANGUAGE
-This was my 1 st starting project which I dedicatedly,completed in 15 hrs that too without Waking up from my sitting position for 15 hrs..
+This was my 1 st starting project which I dedicatedly,and may it some childish to others
+But that's genuine...I completed it in 15 hrs that too without waking up from my sitting position for 15 hrs..
 .as I was very much interested & fascinated to complete my Project....So hope u like this...one
 And would continue to make such projects...Try